moodleou/moodle-qtype_combined/README.md

 # Combined question type [![Build Status](https://travis-ci.org/moodleou/moodle-qtype_combined.svg?branch=master)](https://travis-ci.org/moodleou/moodle-qtype_combined)

-A combined question type which allows the embedding of the response fields for various available sub questions in the question text.
+A combined question type which allows the embedding of the response fields for various available sub-questions in the question text.

 So the student can enter a numeric or short text answer or choose an answer or answer(s) from  using a select box, check boxes or radio boxes.